hparra/hparra.github.io/audiobooks.md

 When appropriate, audiobooks are a great alternative to reading.
 Consuming a book in this way may also serve as a type of screening process - deep books may be read (again) afterwards, but with an intent to deeply analyze its content and take notes.

 The following documents the states I'm at with various audiobooks.
 I also include formal audio programs here.
-This list was started after my trip into Sequoia/Inyo in late July 2016.
+This listening was started in the Summer of 2016.

 ## Currently Listening